 The high altered patterns of seasonal precipitation and the high-water stress that occurs in the area during the dry season are negatively affecting the performance of livelihoods, a situation that becomes more serious during periods of El Niño.
-The application of the farm planning methodology with the determination of adaptation measures, improvement of resilience and productive diversification, is one of the best measures to face climate variability according to the current and potential conditions of each farm, as well as also of its main problems.
+Saltwater intrusion from sea level rise and waves is another risk facing communities and their livelihoods.
+The application of the farmplanning methodology with the determination of adaptation measures, improvement of resilience and productive diversification, is one of the best measures to face climate variability according to the current and potential conditions of each farm, as well as also of its main problems.

-To minimize the loss of fertile soil due to erosion and sedimentation, special measures will be ensured according to each production system that may include the application of different techniques such as rotation in silvopastoral systems, establishment of forage banks, isolation and recovery of areas affected by erosion (gullies) and other measures.
+To minimize the loss of Fertile soil due to erosion and sedimentation, special measures will be ensured according to each production system that may include the application of different techniques such as rotation in silvopastoral systems, establishment of forage banks, isolation and recovery of areas affected by erosion (gullies) and other measures.
 For agricultural activities, the management of soil loss could include the application of good practices, live barriers, spatial arrangement of crops, contour planting (contour lines), combination of reforested species, among other measures.
 To avoid soil contamination, organic fertilizers will be used, and for this, as part of the capacity-building actions, actions to produce organic fertilizers will be included with the application of techniques such as compost management and worm farming.